-We have verified some deterministic logical contracts in this paper with an existing algorithmic solution.
-Specifically, we have the capacity to automatically translate deterministic contracts written using only first-order quantification over variables in bounded sets into SMT programs and verify them using the Z3 SMT solver with the existing implementation of the ACTIVE tool [55].
-We expect many, although not all, contracts in practice to be expressible with currently verifiable first-order statements.
-Quantification over unbounded (e.g., integers) or uncountable (e.g., reals) sets may lead to poorly verifiable statements, and so far we have been able to avoid such quantification.
+Some deterministic contracts in this paper have an existing algorithmic solution for verification.
+In particular, the deterministic contracts written using only first-order quantification over bounded sets can be translated into SMT programs and verified using the Z3 SMT solver with the existing implementation of the ACTIVE tool [51].
+These contracts are the guarantees of An{FMEA} and An{Trust} because they quantify over sets \mathbb{M} , \mathbb{S} , and \mathbb{R} , all of which are bounded.

-Among this paper's contracts, the guarantees of A{fmea} and A{trust} are first-order statements verifiable in our toolchain because they quantify over bounded sets \mathbb{M} , \mathbb{S} , and \mathbb{R} .
-We verified them on our example system model and found no violations because the model satisfies these guarantees.

-Second-order quantification means quantifying over functions, such as the sensor mapping function f in the assumption of A{ctrl} .
+The second-order quantification means quantifying over functions, like the sensor mapping function f in the assumption of An{Ctrl} .
 Such statements can also be translated directly to SMT programs.
-However, ACTIVE does not yet handle this translation, so we did not verify that assumption and leave this for future work.
-Nevertheless, if the quantified functions have bounded domain and range sets, these statements are decidable by existing SMT solvers.
-Thus, integrating second-order verification into ACTIVE is possible and requires three steps: (i) incorporating second-order clauses into the contract language syntax, (ii) defining these clauses' semantics, and (iii) augmenting the implementation of the ACTIVE VERIFIER - a module of ACTIVE that translates contracts into SMT and manages their verification.
-Once the second-order quantification is implemented in ACTIVE, we will be able to compute satisfaction of the control safety assumption in Table 4 fully automatically by invoking ACTIVE VERIFIER on the assumption and the current system model.
+If the quantified functions have bounded domain and range sets, these statements are decidable by existing SMT solvers.
+This second-order translation and verification have not yet been implemented in ACTIVE, and we leave this for future work.
+Achieving this goal would require three steps: (i) incorporating secondorder clauses into the contract language syntax, (ii) defining the clauses' semantics, and (iii) augmenting the implementation of the ACTIVE VERIFIER - a module of ACTIVE that translates contracts into SMT and manages their verification.
+Once the second-order quantification is implemented in ACTIVE, it would be possible to obtain the results in Table 4 automatically by invoking ACTIVE VERIFIER on an assumption and a system model.